tara-shukla/Cloud_HW1/README.md

 To efficiently perform KNN search over large collections of embeddings, we use spatial indexing structures like the k-d tree.
 The k-d tree recursively partitions the space by axis-aligned splits, enabling fast pruning of regions that are far from the query point and significantly reducing the number of distance computations required.

-# KNN Search with 1D Data
+# II.
+KNN Search with 1D Data

 To illustrate the core ideas behind KNN search on a k-d tree, let’s begin with a simple case: 1-dimensional (k=1) data.
 Suppose we are given a list of scalars, [1, 3, 4.2, 5, 6, 7.8, 9], and our goal is to answer queries like: “What are the two numbers closest to 4?”